dorkbox/MessageBus/README.md

 MessageBus
 ==========

-The MessageBus is a fork from MBassador, and it is a high-performance, very-low GC, custom distribution that supports method signature parameters > 1 & varity arguments.
+The MessageBus is a fork from MBassador, and it is a high-performance, zero GC, custom distribution that supports method signature parameters > 1 & varity arguments.

 *Many* features from the original MBassador have been removed, specifically the ONLY things to remain for a handler are